 1.8 Visitors to our website have the opportunity to download content by providing basic information including an email address (“Visitor Personal Data”).
 By registering your details on the Site in order to download information as a Visitor you are able to provide clear consent to the processing and use of your Visitor Personal Data for a specific purpose, as defined by us at the point of providing that data.

 1.9 We will not share, trade or sell your personal information to any company or parties not directly associated with its proper use within the Site or as described above, except when you give us explicit permission.

-1.10 We collate information about site traffic, sales, Interaction Data and other commercial information which we may use for internal purposes and/or pass on to third parties (whether within or outside the EEA) but this information does not include any information which can identify you or contain confidential information.
+1.10 We collate information such as site traffic, sales and interaction data which we may use for internal purposes or pass on to third parties (whether within or outside the EEA).
+This information does not include any data which can identify you or contain confidential information.
 It does not meet the definition of Personal Data under the GDPR or the Act.